Funding Suspension Forces UNRWA To Halt All Gaza Activities In Weeks: Official

-GAZA, Jan 30 (NNN-XINHUA) – Funding suspension would force UNRWA to halt all activities in the conflict-ridden Gaza Strip in a few weeks, the UN relief agency's commissioner-general said.
+(MENAFN- Famagusta Gazette) Funding suspension would force UNRWA to halt all its activities in the conflict-ridden Gaza Strip in a few weeks, the UN relief agency's commissioner-general said Sunday.

 “UNRWA is also implementing structural reforms to enhance the commitment of its staff to humanitarian principles, including the principle of neutrality, with independent experts responsible for assessing and deepening our efforts in this direction,” he noted.

-Also on Sunday, Iran's Foreign Ministry Spokesman, Nasser Kanaani condemned Israel's accusations against UNRWA employees.“The accusations hurled by Israel against some of the UNRWA staff members are another malicious act, in completion of Israel's inhumane actions against the Palestinians,” he was quoted in a statement, published on the ministry's website, as saying.– NNN-XINHUA
+Also on Sunday, Iran's Foreign Ministry Spokesman Nasser Kanaani condemned Israel's accusations against UNRWA employees.“The accusations hurled by Israel against some of the UNRWA staff members are another malicious act in completion of Israel's inhumane actions against Palestinians,” he was quoted in a statement published on the ministry's website as saying. ■

 Legal Disclaimer: